wurli/split.nvim/README.md

     your normal `==`, so spacing should end up the way _you_ like it.

-*   split.nvim makes it very easy to insert the linebreaks either before, ater, or on the split pattern.
-Nice if you write SQL like a sane person.
+*   split.nvim makes it very easy to insert the linebreaks either before, after, or on the split pattern.
+Nice if you write SQL the right way.

 *   split.nvim intelligently inserts leading and trailing blank lines to the split region.
 It sounds annoying but it's honestly really good.